Introduction

 Symbolism, Mythology, and Modern Legacy

-The Trident in Modern Heraldry and Insignia
+The Trident in Heraldry and Insignia

-Today, the trident is a prominent feature in military and national insignia around the world.
-It represents naval power and elite status.
 The United States Navy SEALs wear a gold Trident, signifying their mastery of Sea, Air, and Land.
-The United States Navy's Master-at-Arms rate insignia features a trident, and the Naval Reserve Officers Training Corps (NROTC) uses it as a central symbol.
+The SEAL Trident, formally known as the Special Warfare insignia, is one of the most prestigious badges in the U.S. military, and it directly links the modern elite warrior to the ancient weapon.
+The United States Navy's Master-at-Arms rate insignia also features a trident, and the Naval Reserve Officers Training Corps (NROTC) uses it as a central symbol.
 Strategically, the Trident missile system (UGM-133 Trident II) is the primary nuclear deterrent for the United States and the United Kingdom, directly linking the ancient weapon to modern strategic defense.
-The Trident missile system is a direct namesake of the ancient weapon.
-The national coat of arms of Ukraine features a golden trident (tryzub), a symbol of ancient sovereignty and continuity dating back to the Kyivan Rus.
+The Trident missile is a submarine-launched ballistic missile that forms the backbone of the nuclear triad for both nations.
+The Trident missile system is a direct namesake of the ancient weapon, and its name evokes the power and authority that the trident has symbolized for millennia.
+The weapon’s journey from a fisherman's tool to a nuclear deterrent is a testament to the enduring power of symbols and the human capacity to invest objects with meaning that transcends their original purpose.

 Conclusion